humthentic/itypedmypaper-v1/README.md

-This repository contains the code for the desktop streamer to be used with iTypedMyPaper.
+This repository contains the code for the desktop app to be used with iTypedMyPaper.

 Learn more: